YuetingH/YuetingH.github.io/README.md

 This is a repo for my personal website.
 Plase visit it by clicking https://yuetingh.github.io/.

-*The website uses template from HTML5 UP: https://html5up.net/*
+*The website uses template crafted by HTML5 UP: https://html5up.net/*

 ---